Asadu43/Biconomy_Fusion/README.md

 | **Onboarding Friction** | High | Low |
 | **Cost to User** | Gas fees | $0 |

-## 🎯 What is Fusion Mode?
+## 🎯 What is Gasless Transfer?

-Fusion Mode allows external wallet users (MetaMask, Rabby, Trust Wallet) to execute transactions where a **Companion Account** (smart account) handles the gas payment.
+Gasless Transfer allows external wallet users (MetaMask, Rabby, Trust Wallet) to execute transactions where a **Companion Account** (smart account) handles the gas payment.
 The flow is:

 1. **Trigger Signature**: User signs a trigger transaction that authorizes the orchestration
 2. **Funds Transfer**: Tokens are temporarily pulled into a Companion Account (non-custodial)